Almondvale Stadium

-Almondvale Stadium, also known as the Tony Macaroni Arena for sponsorship purposes, but most commonly referred to as ‘The Spaghettihad’ (alluding to the Etihad Stadium), is a football stadium, located in the Almondvale area of Livingston, West Lothian, Scotland.
-It has been the home ground of Scottish Premiership club Livingston since 1995, and has an all-seater capacity of 9,512.
+Almondvale Stadium, also known as The Home of the Set Fare Arena for sponsorship purposes, is a football stadium, located in the Almondvale area of Livingston, West Lothian, Scotland.
+It has been the home ground of Scottish Premiership club Livingston since 1995, and has an all-seater capacity of 9,713.

+Between 2014 and 2024, due to restaurant chain Tony Macaroni's naming rights, the stadium was humorously referred to as the "Spaghettihad"; a play on Manchester City's Etihad Stadium.

 History

 The stadium was constructed in 1995 as a joint venture between Edinburgh football club Meadowbank Thistle F.C. and the Livingston Development Corporation (LDC).
 Part of the deal involved the relocation of Meadowbank Thistle to the town and a name change to Livingston.
 When the LDC was wound up, ownership of the Stadium was transferred to West Lothian Council.
 It is hired by Livingston from West Lothian Council every year.
 Livingston initially rapidly moved up the divisions of Scottish football, and the stadium was expanded to meet Scottish Premier League (SPL) standards in time for the club's promotion to the top flight in 2001.
 The record attendance for a Livingston match at Almondvale is 10,112 and was set during that first season in the SPL, for a match against Rangers on 27 October 2001.

 The stadium has changed names several times due to sponsorship deals.
 However, supporters of the club continue to call the stadium Almondvale or the 'Vale.
 It was previously officially titled the City Stadium in the early 2000s due to a sponsorship deal with the City group.
 It had also been called the West Lothian Courier Stadium before that.
 However, after the club were taken over by the Lionheart Consortium in 2005, it reverted to its original name, Almondvale Stadium.
 It was renamed 'Braidwood Motor Company Stadium' in a three-year naming rights deal in May 2010.
 In June 2013, it was renamed again for sponsorship reasons to 'Energy Assets Arena'.
 In September 2015, it was renamed again for sponsorship reasons to its current name of 'Tony Macaroni Arena'.
+The club announced the end of the sponsorship deal in March 2024.

 On 7 April 2011, there were rumours that the stadium could be sold off to a supermarket development, and in turn finance a new stadium, of slightly smaller design, a mile away.
 However, nothing came of these rumours.